On the existence of non-free totally reflexive modules: Introduction

 Many properties of commutative Noetherian rings can be reduced to the case of Artinian rings, via specialization.
 We use this approach in order to study the existence of non-free totally reflexive modules.
 The following is well-known (see Proposition 1.5 in \cite{CFH}). \begin{obs} Let $R$ be a Cohen-Macaulay ring and let $M$ be a non-free totally reflexive $R$-module.
 If $\underline{x}$ is a system of parameters in $R$, then $M/(\underline{x})M$ is a non-free totally reflexive $R/(\underline{x})$-module. \end{obs}

 On the other hand, Avramov, Gasharov and Peeva in \cite{AGP} give a construction of a module of complete intersection dimension zero (which implies totally reflexive) over any ring which is an embedded deformation.
-Thus we have: \begin{theorem} \cite{AGP} Let $(R, \m)$ be a Cohen-Macaulay module, and let $\underline{x} \subseteq \m^2$ be a $R$- regular sequence.
+In \cite{AY}, infinitely many distinct isomorphism classes of such modules over a ring which is an embedded deformation are constructed.
+Thus we have: \begin{theorem} \cite{AGP}, \cite{AY} Let $(R, \m)$ be a Cohen-Macaulay module, and let $\underline{x} \subseteq \m^2$ be a $R$- regular sequence.
 The the quotient $R/(\underline{x})$ admits non-free totally reflexive modules. \end{theorem}

-Given a Cohen-Macaulay standard graded ring $(R, \m)$, we propose to investigate whether $R$ admits non-free totally reflexive modules via investigating the same issue for specializations $R/(\underline{x})$.
-In order to use this approach, we need a converse of Observation~\ref{first_obs}.
-In light of Theorem ~\ref{second_obs}, such a converse cannot be true if the system of parameters $\underline{x}$ is contained in $\m ^2$ (as in this case $R/\underline{x}$ always has non-free totally reflexive modules, even if $R$ doesn't).
+Given a Cohen-Macaulay standard graded or local ring $(R, \m)$, one would like to investigate whether $R$ admits non-free totally reflexive modules via investigating the same issue for specializations $R/(\underline{x})$.
+In order to use this approach, one needs a converse of Observation~\ref{first_obs}.
+In light of Theorem ~\ref{second_obs}, such a converse cannot be true if the system of parameters $\underline{x}$ is contained in $\m ^2$ (as in this case $R/(\underline{x})$ always has non-free totally reflexive modules, even if $R$ does not).
 This converse is proved in~(\cite{Ta}, Proposition4.6): \begin{theorem}\cite{Ta} Let $(S, \mathfrak{m})$ be a local ring, and let $x_1, \ldots, x_d$ be a regular sequence such that $x_i \in \mathfrak{m} \, \backslash \, \mathfrak{m}^2$.
 Let $R=S/(x_1, \ldots, x_d)$.
-If $R$ has non-free totally reflexive modules, then so does $S$. \end{theorem} The proof in~(\cite{Ta}) is non-constructive; in Section 2 we give a constructive approach to this result, where we indicate how a minimal totally acyclic complex over $R$ can be used to build a minimal totally acyclic complex over $S$.
+If $R$ has non-free totally reflexive modules, then so does $S$. \end{theorem} The proof in~(\cite{Ta}) is non-constructive; in Section 2 we give a constructive approach to this result in the graded case, where we indicate how a minimal totally acyclic complex over $R$ can be used to build a minimal totally acyclic complex over $S$.